-Dynamic hip screw or Sliding Screw Fixation is an implant assembly consisting a lag screw, a sideplate and cortical screws which fix the side plate to the proximal femoral shaft.
+Dynamic hip screw or Sliding Screw Fixation is an implant assembly consisting of a lag screw, a side plate and cortical screws which fix the side plate to the proximal femoral shaft.

 The implant is most commonly used in adults.
-Pediatric dynamic hip screw is also available for use in selected cases of pediatric hip fractures.
+A pediatric dynamic hip screw is also available for use in selected cases of pediatric hip fractures.

 Biomechanics of Dynamic Hip Screw